Our team

 Sheena Dewan, Executive Director, Founder

-My father was diagnosed with stage IV stomach cancer in 2017, with lymph node spread to his chest and neck, and was given 12–18 months to live.
+My father was diagnosed with stage 4 stomach cancer in 2017, with lymph node spread to his chest and neck, and was given 12–18 months to live.
 He had a complete response to chemotherapy and, with research and advocacy, was able to have curative surgery.
 He is alive today, fit, and cancer-free.

 Since 2019, I have attended around 20 national and international GI cancer conferences, established connections with global leaders in gastric cancer research and treatment, and remained active in patient communities, including providing direct one-to-one support to patients and families.